New approach to optimal control of delayed stochastic Volterra integral equations: Sufficient Maximum Principle

-\end{itemize} Then, the control $\hat{u}$ is optimal for the control problem \eqref{CP}. \end{theorem} \begin{proof} Consider the state process $\hat{X}(t)$ associated with the admissible control $\hat{u} \in \mathcal{A}{\mathcal{G}}$, defined by the stochastic Volterra integral equation with delay
+\end{itemize} Then, the control $\hat{u}$ is optimal for the stochastic control problem \eqref{CP}. \end{theorem} \begin{proof} Consider the state process $\hat{X}(t)$ associated with the admissible control $\hat{u} \in \mathcal{A}_{\mathcal{G}}$, defined by the delayed stochastic Volterra integral equation

 where $\delta > 0$ is a given delay.
-Let $u \in \mathcal{A}_{\mathcal{G}}$ be any admissible control.
+Let $u \in\mathcal{A}_{\mathcal{G}}$ be any admissible control.
 Our objective is to prove that

-which implies that $\hat{u}$ is an optimal control.
+which implies that $\hat{u}$ is an optimal control for stochastic problem \eqref{CP}.
 According to \eqref{cost}, we have